facontidavide/CPP_Optimizations_Diary/docs/pcl_fromROS.md

 ## What is the takeaway of this story?

-Measure, measure, measure!
+**Measure, measure, measure**!
 Don't assume that the "smart people" implemented the best solution and that you can't actively do anything about it.

 In this case, code clarity and reusing existing functions was prefered over performance.